Raunak-Sarmacharya/kcn-seniors-docs/docs/getting-started/welcome.md

 ### Welcome & Overview

-Welcome to the complete KCN Seniors website documentation!
-This comprehensive guide covers all aspects of managing the Killick Coast North Seniors Co-operative (KCNseniors.coop) website - a non-profit community service co-operative serving Bauline, Flatrock, and Pouch Cove in Newfoundland, Canada.
+Welcome to the complete website documentation!
+This comprehensive guide covers all aspects of managing the seniors co-operative website - a non-profit community service co-operative.

-**About KCN Seniors Co-operative:**
+**About the Co-operative:**
-KCN Seniors is a non-profit community service co-operative where volunteers offer services to help seniors age well at home and in their communities, following co-operative values and the Village Model of the Village to Village Network.
+This is a non-profit community service co-operative where volunteers offer services to help seniors age well at home and in their communities, following co-operative values and the Village Model of the Village to Village Network.

 **Complete Website Management Includes:**
 - **WordPress Basics**: Core WordPress functionality and content creation (covered in this section)